Letdown2491/bloom/README.md

 ## Setting up the private link proxy (Optional)

-If you want to proxy private links, follow the intructions below.
+If you want to proxy private links, follow the instructions below.
 This is optional, but recommended.

 1. Copy the Bloom env template:
    ```bash